MEG FARRAR MEDIA

-There is a subtlety to my more recent work, compared to my later, more conceptual work.
+My name is Meg Farrar and I am a photographer and art researcher based in New York City.My artwork explores the relationship between identity and ones personal history.
+There is a subtlety to my more recent work, compared to my earlier, more conceptual work.
 As I move forward as a maker, I find that my interest in history and research have begun to influence my photography.
-Issues of ethics, culture, and climate change and topics that have began to appear in my process.
-One of my past series explored the history of hand painted photographs in Japan, and how the political landscape from the “Sakoku” period resulted in Japan to be viewed artistically like never before.
-A current project of mine is a reflection on the impacts of climate change.
-More specifically, I’m exploring the effects of toxic waste and pollution on the human body.
+Issues of ethics, culture, and climate change are topics that have began to appear in my process.
+One of my past series explored the history of hand painted photographs in Japan from the “Sakoku” period.
+A more recent project of mine reflected on the impacts of climate change.
+It explored the effects of toxic waste and pollution on the human body.
 The results are saturated and textural images that convey the feeling of chemical burns and suffocation.